Gbagyi people: Traditional cloth

 The Gbagyi people wear two types of traditional cloth.
 Old dark blue cloth is worn by many generations.
 The cloth is traditionally worn around private parts, but now in post colonial times, the blue cloth is used for pants and skirts and worn with white shirts The newer cloth is black and white.
-These fabrics had picture of women carrying things on their shoulders.
+These fabrics have pictures of women carrying things on their shoulders.
 Written on the cloth is the words "Mizhin Gbagyizanu" which means “we are Gbagyi people”.